Can You Identify Your Methadone Addiction?

 And while this might help temporarily, Boston Mayor Marty Walsh made a valid point when speaking with the news station.“You’re not going to push your way out of the situation, you can’t arrest your way out of the situation.
 This has to be dealt with [with] one-on-one counseling, talking to people,” Walsh said.

 This is a sentiment we support at Willow Springs.
 We understand the importance of connecting with people through rehabilitation to get to the root of their addictions problems in an effort to teach new coping mechanisms.
-We do this using behavioral modification in conjunction with other treatment approaches such as pharmaceutical treatment, cognitive therapies, and holistic treatment, just to name a few.
+We do this using behavioral modification in conjunction with other treatment approaches such as pharmaceutical treatment or cognitive therapies.

 Start Working Toward Quitting Methadone Addiction Today